eXept Software AG Logo

 Representation:

-32bit single precision IEE floats
+32bit single precision IEEE floats

 8 bit exponent,

-6 decimal digits (approx)
+6 decimal digits (approx.)

 Range and Precision of Storage Formats: see LimitedPrecisionReal >> documentation